GluuFederation/docs-oxd-prod/3.1.2/sources/index.md

 - If the transaction is declined, or there is no credit card on file, your oxd installation(s) will be deactivated and the sign-in process will stop working for applications that leverage your inactive oxd server.

-- To discuss volume discounts and site licenses, [schedule a call](https://gluu.org/booking).
+[Get your oxd license](https://oxd.gluu.org).
+To discuss volume discounts and site licenses, [schedule a call](https://gluu.org/booking).

 ## Support
 Have questions or run into issues?
 Just open a ticket on the [Gluu support portal](https://support.gluu.org).
 If your organization needs guaranteed response times, private support, and priority access to our team, Gluu offers a range of [VIP support plans](https://gluu.org/pricing).